 “A blockquote highlights important information, which may or may not be an actual quote.
 It uses distinct styling to set it apart from other content on the page.”
-A List Concord Another grand old ante-bellum mansion, one of the many that have
+A List Concord Quarters 1.
+The only freestanding slave dwelling in the state of

 Watkins Street Cementary This cemetery was begun in 1909 by the purchase of 17 acres.
 It was then known as The Colored Peoples Cemetery.
 Today burials are allowed and the grounds are maintained by volunteers, county workers, and a spirited civic group.

 Start A New Path This prominent African American was president of Natchez College for many years.
 The historic institution was supported originally by African American Baptists of Mississippi and gained a fine reputation under Professor Owen’s direction